 sound_looping, referring to the desired tag.
 It is not necessary to specify a model marker.

 Sound distances are determined by the actual sound tag rather than the object's bounding radius.

 In terms of tag data, sound scenery do not differ from scenery in any way; both are simple extensions of object which do not add any additional fields.
 Both can play sounds if attached, and both can have render and collision models.
-However, sound scenery collide with projectiles but not units and are thus similar to device_light_fixture.
+However, sound scenery collide with projectiles but not units and are thus similar to device_

 You cannot have a sound scenery and background sound at the same time if both are playing a sound tag that is classed as "music".
 This will crash Sapien when you enter the audible radius of the scenery object, and will crash the game immediately.

-This structure has no fields.
+This structure contains no additional fields.

 Thanks to the following individuals for their research or contributions to this topic:

 - MosesOfEgypt (Tag structure research)